theAdhocracy/record-player/README.md

 - ✅ Sort by switches (artist or date purchased)
 - ✅ Hide sort by if JS is not enabled
 - ✅ Store sort choice in local storage
+- ✅ Change sort so that it ignores "the" in titles
 - ✅ Fix build to stop unwanted artist pages being rendered (`getStaticPaths`)

 ## Future